Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

 Canada is known for being one of the best countries in the world to live in.
 It has a strong economy as well as good quality of life.
 Canada has some of the most beautiful vacation spots, embraces different cultures, offers universal health care, and is one of the safest countries in the world.
+That said, we should take a look at the whole story and see how much it costs to live here.

 Table of Contents

-The Average Cost of Living in Canada
+Average Cost of Living in Canada

-How Much do you Need to Live Comfortably in Canada?
+How Much Do You Need to Live Comfortably in Canada?

 Cost of Living for a Couple